gideonfu55/Student-Management-System/README.md

 Reworked on the Java Assessment which I had during my bootcamp to familiarize with concepts of OOP and make further improvements.
 Further things to work on:

-1. Update regex to validate email inputs for spaces during student registration.
+1. Update regex to validate id and email inputs for spaces during student registration.
 2. Include failed courses option (branched) within selection in Option 7.
 3. Option to add new courses to module.
 Option to add instructors with relationship to course.
 4. Expanding this into a Full-Stack project with UI and security features.